kensekense/unige-spring-2020/METL/TP_reports_final/tp4_kense_report_metl.md

 ## Architecture
-1. The architecture is as follows: split into pre-processing and training text -> preprocessing -> batch of tensors -> training -> word2vec vector representation ...
+1. The architecture is as follows: split into pre-processing and training.
+Text -> preprocessing -> batch of tensors -> training -> word2vec vector representation.

-# TODO: diagram and more details here on input output

 2. The benefits of this architecture compared to the original tensorflow based estimator APIs.
 This high-level model abstraction allows you to run models locally using CPU/GPU without rewriting the models, and gives you a training loop that allows you to control when to load data, handle errors, create checkpoints, and have summaries easier.